zirayhuang/MIT-6.5840/README.md

 - If it does not find an entry with that term, it should set nextIndex = conflictIndex.

 Don't forget this: If conflictTerm = None, should set nextIndex[peer] to 1.

+## Lab2D
+- Implemented the InstallSnapshot RPC.
+- Introduced persistent variables: lastIncludedIndex, lastIncludedTerm, and snapshot.
+- When reading persisted data, initialize `lastApplied` and `committedIndex` to lastIncludedIndex.
+- To simplify entry indexing and access, introduced a dummy entry at the beginning of the logs.